 63 Ingang Street |De Kelders | Gansbaai | +27(0)79 514 8386

 The Rundown: Founded by ocean lovers Art and Tracy who wanted to give others a taste of the love for an activity that they made their full-time vocation.
-“Our first love is showing locals and tourists how beautiful Cape Town is when experienced from a sea kayak,” explains Tracy.
-The journey begins at their office on Beach Road, Sea Point, for a safety briefing, collection of flotation devices and splash covers.
+The journey begins at their office on Beach Road, Sea Point for a safety briefing, collection of flotation devices and splash covers.
 From there you’re off to the ocean for the guided kayaking trip!

 Super Cool Factor: Unless you have previous kayaking experience you’ll be in a double kayak with a guide.
 The person in front is the ‘engine’ while the one at the back does all the steering.
 The best part though?
 There’s always a good chance of spotting dolphins, seals, sunfish, whales, penguins, seals and countless seabirds.

-Cost: Each trip is approximately two hours long and costs R350 per person.
+Cost: Each trip is about two hours long and costs R400pp.

 179 Beach Road (Shell garage) | Three Anchor Bay | Cape Town | +27 (0) 83 346 1146

 The Rundown: See Spier wine farm in a completely unique and fun way by taking a Segway Tour.
-Whizz through the lesser known and most intimate parts of the 300-year-old farm on one of these revolutionary two-wheeled, self-balancing electric vehicles.
+Whizz through the lesser-known and most intimate parts of the 300-year-old farm on one of these revolutionary two-wheeled, self-balancing electric vehicles from Segway Tours.

 R310 | Stellenbosch | Western Cape | +27(0)21 809 1157

-Cost: Standard games start at R450/p and include the use of a fully loaded smart device for navigation.
+Cost: Standard games start at R450pp and include the use of a full-loaded smart device for navigation.

 The Rundown: Byblos is a quaint Lebanese-inspired coffee shop at The Palms in Woodstock owned by a passionate and award-winning barista, Mikhael Bou Rjeily.
-The whole coffee drinking experience – from the décor and furniture to the cups and ambience – transports you to the exotic world of the Ottoman Empire.
-Turkish coffee is also one of the oldest brewing methods in the world – a cup of coffee here is like enacting an ancient ritual.
+The coffee drinking experience transports you to the exotic world of the Ottoman Empire.
+Turkish coffee is also one of the oldest brewing methods in the world.
+Experince it for yourself at Byblos.

-Super Cool Factor: The Turkish coffee is served with a complimentary baklava, which is a rich, sweet pastry filled with nuts and other ingredients.
-It originates from the cuisine pool of the former Ottoman Empire.
+Super Cool Factor: The Turkish coffee is served with a complimentary baklava, a rich, sweet pastry filled with nuts and other ingredients.

 Cost: Turkish coffee ranges from R40 to R80 per cup.